rec/gitz/doc/git-rename.rst

 used.

-By default, the branches `master` and `develop`, which means that they are not allowed to be renamed from or to to.
+By default, the branches `master` and `develop`, which means that they are not allowed to be renamed from or two to.

 Using the --all/-a flag allows protected branches to be renamed.